openlibraryenvironment/categorical-logger/README.md

 Simple category-based logging for Stripes.

-By "category-based", we mean that stripes-logger can easily be configured to include or exclude different classes of log message (e.g. "app", "core", "calc", "okapiUrl", whatever we decide to include).
+By "category-based", we mean that categorical-logger can easily be configured to include or exclude different classes of log message (e.g. "app", "core", "calc", "okapiUrl", whatever we decide to include).
 This is much more flexible than the traditional approach of escalating levels DEBUG -> INFO -> WARN -> ERROR -> FATAL.
 (It can also of course be turned off completely in production.)

 It was created to fix issue https://issues.folio.org/browse/STRIPES-226 since, surprisingly, nothing similar seemed to exist.

 ## Example usage

 ```
-const Logger = require('./stripes-logger.js');
+const Logger = require('./categorical-logger.js');
 const l = new Logger('redux,action');
 l.setTimestamp(true);
 l.log('path', `substitutePath generated ${path}`);